Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Conclusions

+We have proposed a mathematical framework for application-driven learning, a technique whereby forecast errors are measured in terms of the underlying objective function of the problem.
+While similar ideas have been developed in recent literature under multiple names, such as end-to-end learning, or integrated estimation and optimization, for example, our approach allows for the study of the case where the underlying problem is a two-stage model for which one is interested in solving it using a point forecast of the uncertainty.
+We do so by building upon the ideas of bilevel optimization.

+{Motivated by the electricity market practice, wherein relevant evidence points toward system operators deviating their demand forecasts from the minimum error estimates (e.g., least-squares) to obtain better operational results, we apply our new learning framework to find the best load and reserve requirement forecasting model for the application of energy and reserve scheduling.}

+{Numerical experiments demonstrate the effectiveness of the proposed closed-loop approach in minimizing the system cost in the long run.
+For the large systems, we found gains in the range of 2.01\% to 12.89\% (with an average equal to 8.42\%), thereby, providing strong evidence that our method is capable of producing relevant gains in practice.
+Moreover, we have empirically shown that the method scales well and is able to handle large-scale realistic power systems---in the largest example, 13,659 buses with real data---with a limited training time of $30$ minutes resorting to cloud computing.
+Consequently, the method might be well fit for realistic hour-ahead planning, in addition to day- and week-ahead.}

-The proposed framework is fairly general, but we focused on right hand side uncertainty and linear models as this was the relevant setting for the reserve requirement forecasting problem.
+The proposed framework is fairly general, but we focused on right-hand side uncertainty and linear models as this was the relevant setting for the reserve requirement forecasting problem.
 Possible extensions of this work could aim at generalizing this setting.
-Indeed, the exact method would work for objective-function uncertainty and for non-linear models with strong duality like many conic programs.
-The heuristic method is even more flexible, it could accommodate uncertainty anywhere in the models and it could be used in many non-linear (even integer) problems.
-Other aspects of estimation procedures to be explored include regularization with shrinkage operators \citep{tibshirani2011regression}, or the addition of LS estimates in the objective \citep{kao2009directed} with a penalizing coefficient to provide a balance between classical and application-driven forecasts.
-Moreover, it would be interesting to conduct experiments to verify the empirical performance of various statistical models ($\psi$) such as vector auto-regressive models.
-Proving convergence conditions for many of the aforementioned changes in the model would provide nice contributions to the literature.
+Indeed, the exact method would work for objective-function uncertainty and for non-linear models with strong duality, like many conic programs.
+The heuristic method is even more flexible, it could accommodate uncertainty anywhere in the models, and it could be used in many non-linear (even integer) problems. {Also, the heuristic method can benefit from online optimization approaches and warm starts based on the solution of a previous execution of the algorithm with similar data as would occur in a real-time application.
+This could bring relevant gains to the optimization of sequential hour-ahead operations.} Other aspects of estimation procedures to be explored include regularization with shrinkage operators \citep{tibshirani2011regression}, or the addition of LS estimates in the objective \citep{kao2009directed} with a penalizing coefficient to provide a balance between classical and application-driven forecasts.
+Moreover, it would be interesting to conduct experiments to verify the empirical performance of various statistical models ($\psi$), such as vector autoregressive models {and neural networks}.
+Proving convergence conditions {and rates} for many of the aforementioned changes in the model would provide significant contributions to the literature.